 We're going to raise the standard of living of every American.

-Now, if the Democrats support this radical position on infanticide, if they think that illegal immigrants should get citizenship and we should pay for full health care benefits, and it's immoral to have walls, which is their position.
+Now, if the Democrats support this radical position on infanticide, if they think that illegal immigrants should get citizenship and we should pay for full health care benefits and it's immoral to have walls, which is their position, if they want to raise taxes, 70% top marginal personal rates, 90% corporate rate, if the new Green Deal is some version of it is their mantra where we're going to get rid of oil, gas, and the combustion engine and everything's free, whether you're willing or unwilling to work.

-And if you're gonna take the position that we ought to bribe dictators, I don't see how you beat Trump.
+And if you're going to take the position that we ought to bribe dictators, I don't see how you beat Trump.

 And I know a Republican has to thread the needle.